Mortal Kombat: Deadly Alliance: Gameplay

 Like all the Mortal Kombat games, Deadly Alliance focuses heavily on its fighting modes.
 The gameplay is completely different from that of previous entries in the franchise.
 Each character now possesses three individual fighting styles, generally two hand-to-hand styles and one weapon style (except for Blaze and Mokap, who received three hand-to-hand styles and no weapon style) which players can switch between with the push of a button.
 In previous games, aside from "dial-a-combos", all the characters fought virtually identically, with only special moves to differentiate them.
 The number of special moves per character (usable in any fighting style) has also been reduced, varying only from two to four for most, thus forcing the player to use the improved fighting system.
 The characters can no longer run, and there is no run meter.
-However, while still limited to only moving into the background and foreground, movement in the third dimension is much easier and can be used continuously (in Mortal Kombat 4, sidestepping was mapped to two different buttons and could be performed at a rate of about one second).
+However, while still limited to moving only into the background and foreground, movement in the third dimension is much easier and can be used continuously (in Mortal Kombat 4, sidestepping was mapped to two different buttons and could be performed at about 1 second intervals).
 To prevent fighters from leaving the arena, invisible boundaries appear when a fighter is knocked against the edge.

 Character models became more realistic.
 Flesh will move or jiggle on a character as he or she moves around.
 Environmental interaction is present, but infrequent.
 Several levels include obstacles—such as pillars or statues—that can be shattered to damage an opponent standing near one.
 There is just one Fatality per character, while the previous games included many ways to finish the opponent.
 Like Mortal Kombat X (until the XL patch added them to Mortal Kombat X) and Mortal Kombat 1, the game does not include Stage Fatalities.
 However, the Acid Bath level still possesses special acid-vomiting statues called Acid Buddhas that do damage directly to fighters that stray too close to them.

 Deadly Alliance introduces the Konquest mode, which expands on the storyline and acts as a tutorial for each character.
-The Konquest mode consists of a series of missions that are completed by each of the characters.
-In between each sequence, a video of a monk moving between various locations on the path of Konquest is shown, but this has no actual bearing on the gameplay itself other than to simulate the sense of a journey.
+The Konquest mode consists of a series of missions completed by each character.
+Between each sequence, a video of a monk moving through various locations along the path of Konquest is shown, but it has no direct bearing on gameplay other than to simulate the sense of a journey.
 After completing eight initial "kombat tasks" with Sub-Zero, the player is instructed to complete a specific set of tasks with each character, which vary from performing difficult combos to defeating opponents.
 Each series comes with text instructions, including a basic storyline that delves further into each character's background and motives.
 Blaze and Mokap can only be unlocked by completing all stages of konquest.
 Upon completing each mission (of a starting difficulty for each character that increases per mission), the player is rewarded with many "koins" that act as the in-game currency to open koffins in the krypt and unlock secrets in the game.